 - Tarangire National Park

-Yes, you can visit neighboring Kenya though they have very similar animals or Rwanda to see gorillas and chimpanzees.
-Uganda again for gorillas and chimpanzees but a bit more affordable than the latter.
+Yes, you can visit neighboring Kenya though they have very similar animals, Rwanda to see gorillas and chimpanzees, Uganda again for gorillas and chimpanzees but a bit more affordable than the latter.
 Keep in mind that Rwanda and Uganda are still not as safe as Tanzania.

 Safari rules and etiquette

-Here are some rules of behavior on a safari that are primarily there to keep you safe, so please respect them.
+Here are some rules for behavior on a safari that are primarily there to keep you safe, so please respect them.

 - Except for the designated eating areas, stay in the car at all times.
 It is not only dangerous but might get your guide in trouble because there are rangers constantly monitoring the area with binoculars (at least so I have been told).